Head-to-Head Comparison

 Final Verdict

-We recommend the American Standard Champion 4 for primary bathrooms and households prone to clogs — the larger 2-3/8" trapway clears loads the Cadet 3 doesn't.
+We recommend the American Standard Champion 4 for primary bathrooms and households prone to clogs — the larger 2-3/8" trapway and 4-inch oversized flush valve clear loads the Cadet 3 doesn't.
 The Cadet 3 FloWise wins on price and remains the sweet-spot value pick for guest bathrooms and apartments.

 Choose American Standard if...